 Emphasizing critical reading/interpretation, writing, and thinking skills, as well as interdisciplinary approaches to problem solving, the program in Humanities prepares students for professional life, civic life, and a lifetime of learning and personal growth.

-This major would be magnificent preparation for a career in law (especially combined with FDU’s own prelaw minor), or any other field that prizes rigorous yet flexible thinking, well-honed research skills, clear but sophisticated writing, and being able to take multiple perspectives on an issue.
-It is also strongly recommended for elementary education.
+This major would be magnificent preparation for a career in law, or any other field that prizes rigorous yet flexible thinking, well-honed research skills, clear but sophisticated writing, and being able to take multiple perspectives on an issue.
+It is also strongly recommended for careers in education.
+Students in this program are especially encouraged to pursue membership in FDU’s chapter of Sigma Tau Delta, The English Honor Society, which they easily qualify for: see the department for details.

 Program Learning Outcomes